-I’ve had my fair share of bruises.
 I was the kid who got beat up on the playground a lot, so I know what it’s like to have bruises you don’t want people to notice.
+Of course, I also was somewhat clumsy so my fair share of bruises came from that too.
 What causes a bruise?
 Bruises are most often caused by broken capillaries (small veins of blood near the surface of your skin) after a sudden impact.
 These broken capillaries then allow blood to go where it usually doesn’t, which is what you see when the bruise starts to turn red and then purple, and eventually dark blue or even black.
 Now, we’re not going to get into how to prevent bruises here because that should be left to someone who knows something about children, child safety products, and child proofing a home–or adult proofing a home if you’re particularly clumsy or suffer from a blood clotting deficiency like Hemophilia.
+I’m here to tell you how to get rid of that bruise.

 Types of Bruises

-I’m here to tell you how to get rid of that bruise.
 Getting rid of a bruise isn’t really possible.
 Well, it is and it isn’t.
 Your body does most of the work itself, but there are some things you can do to help speed your body’s natural healing processes.
-Read on if you want to know how to get rid of a bruise.
+Read on to find out how to get rid of a bruise.

 If you’ve been getting black eyes for “no apparent reason” or you’ve been “falling down the stairs” a lot, it may be time to find a respite from the abuse.
 Here are some numbers that will get you the help you deserve: